 About

 Welcome to my webpage!
-I am a PhD Student in Finance at the New York University's Stern School of Business.
-My main research interests are in asset pricing, financial intermediation, and macro-finance.
+I am an Economist at the Federal Reserve Board in its Capital Markets section.
+I graduated from NYU Stern with a PhD in Finance My main research interests are in asset pricing, financial intermediation, and macro-finance.
 I have secondary interests in public finance.

-Update: I am on the 2024-2025 academic job market!
-Feel free to reach me via email at nzarra at nyu dot stern dot edu or nicholas dot zarra at gmail dot com.
+Update: Feel free to reach me via email at nzarra at nyu dot stern dot edu or nicholas dot zarra at gmail dot com.

 Job Market Paper

-Broker-dealer health influences prime brokerage credit supply, which hedge funds usually diversify—except in widespread distress, leading to equity price impacts.
+Broker-dealer health influences prime brokerage credit supply, which hedge funds usually diversify—except in widespread distress, leading to equity price impact.

 Publications